Rail trail: Typical features

 Most original rail lines were surveyed for ease of transport and gentle (often less than 2%) grades.
 Therefore, the rail trails that succeeded them are often fairly straight and ideally suited to overcome steep or awkward terrain such as hills, escarpments, rivers, swamps, etc. Rail trails often share space with linear utilities such as pipelines, electrical transmission wires, and telephone lines.

 Most purchase of railway land is dictated by the free market value of the land, so that land in urban and industrial cores is often impractical to purchase and convert.
 Therefore, rail trails may end on the fringes of urban areas or near industrial areas and resume later, as discontinuous portions of the same rail line, separated by unaffordable or inappropriate land.

 A railroad right-of-way (easement) width varies based on the terrain, with a 100 ft width being ample enough where little surface grading is required.
 The initial 705 mi stretch of the Illinois Central Railroad is the most liberal in the world with a width of 200 ft along the whole length of the line.
 Rail trails are often graded and covered in gravel or crushed stone, although some are paved with asphalt and others are left as dirt.
 Where rail bridges are incorporated into the trail, the only alterations (if any) tend to be adding solid walking areas on top of ties or trestles, though bridges in poorer condition do receive new guardrails, paint, and reinforcement.
 If paved, they are especially suitable for people who use wheelchairs.

 Where applicable, the same trails used in the summer for walking, jogging, and inline skating can be used in the winter for Nordic skiing, snowshoeing, and sometimes snowmobiling.

-Rail with trail
+Rails with trails

-As some railways have a service road alongside, these may be used as cycle tracks, but these are not 'rail trails' in the conventional sense.
+Rails with trails are a small subset of rail trails in which a railway right-of-way remains in use by trains yet also has a parallel recreational trail.
+Hundreds of kilometers of rails with trails exist in Canada, Europe, the United States, Australia, and the United Arab Emirates.